MicrosoftDocs/learn/learn-pr/azure-devops/implement-code-workflow/includes/2-choose-a-code-flow-strategy.md

 ## Where can I host my repository?

-**Mara**: When deciding where to host our repositories, we have a few options.
-For example, we can host them on a local server, in Bitbucket, or GitHub.
-Bitbucket and GitHub are hosting solutions that are web-based.
+**Mara**: When we're deciding where to host our repositories, we have a few options.
+For example, we can host them on a local server, in Bitbucket, or in GitHub.
+Bitbucket and GitHub are web-based hosting solutions.
 We can access them from anywhere.

-**Andy**: Have you used either of these?
+**Andy**: Have you used either of them?

 **Mara**: I've used GitHub in the past.
 It has features that are important to developers, like easy access to change logs and version control features from either the command line or the online portal.